iloveicedgreentea/GoWatchIt/docs/setup.md

 ### Prerequisites
 > ℹ  It is assumed you have the following tools working.
 Refer to their respective guides for installation help.
 * Home Assistant (Optional)
-* Plex or Home Assistant supported player
+* Plex or other supported player
 * ezBEQ
-* Minidsp (other DSPs may work but I have not tested them.
-If ezBEQ supports it, it should be work)
+* Minidsp 2x4HD (other DSPs may work but I have not tested them.
+If ezBEQ supports it, it will probably work)

 You can configure this to only load BEQ profiles, or do everything else besides BEQ.
 It is up to you.

 > ℹ  If you are using MSO, make sure to use the BEQ friendly output export.
 If you have PEQ on your inputs, BEQ will overwrite them.
-If you have shared gain, make sure to disable master volume adjustment
+If you have shared gain, make sure to disable the master volume adjustment config option

 ### Docker Setup
 > ℹ  If you need help deploying with Docker, refer to the [Docker documentation](https://docs.docker.com/get-docker/).